 A game is played in doubles and in two winning sets.

-The set is won by the team that reaches 6 games with 2 games.
+The set is won by the team which reaches 6 games with 2 gap games.

-If 2 teams arrive at 6 / 6, a tie-break will be necessary (at all sets).
-The first at 7 points, with 2 points away, wins the set.
+If the 2 teams arrive at 6/6, a tie-break will be necessary (for all sets).
+The first to 7 points, with 2 points apart, wins the set.

-In case of 7 / 7 or 7 / 6 tie the tie-break continues until a team takes 2 points ahead.
+In the event of a tie 7/7 or 7/6 the tie-break continues until a team takes 2 points ahead.

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.